-Online communication and writing has never been so accessible as it is today – everyone can start a blog in a few clicks, without really having to know a single thing about coding or programming and, if desired, without the need to pay a single dollar for that service.
+Online communication and writing have never been so accessible as it is today – everyone can start a blog in a few clicks, without really having to know a single thing about coding or programming and, if desired, without the need to pay a single dollar for that service.
 However, each author’s needs are different, and they can be fulfilled by a different writing platform.

 This is made possible by the increasingly larger number of writing platforms available.
 From the most simple to the most complex, they exist in several fashions and manners, so it is important to choose the right one for your specific needs.
 No blogging platform is the same, nor they attend the same kind of needs.
 They also work differently according to their complexity.

 Assessing your needs is mandatory.
 First of all, you should figure out if there is the need (and, if so, the necessary resources to allocate) for a paid solution.
-Free platforms are usually less powerful than their rivals and have other downsides like publicity placement on pages and other feature limitation.
+Free platforms are usually less powerful than their rivals and have other downsides like publicity placement on pages and other feature limitations.
 However, for some people what these platforms do is really enough.

 Another important aspect to decide is how much you want to edit your site.
 Some platforms offer plenty of options like pre-established templates, themes and/or skins, widgets and other editing features, whilst others prefer to keep it simple and have all the pages following a similar organization pattern.
 One should decide which is the best option, according to the editing needs and skills.